Tookmund/PiFM/README.md

 To control pifmplay from the same terminal, run pifm in the background:
 >sudo sh pifmplay "/path/to/folder" &

-(tho you might want to remove the text output)
+(though you might want to remove the text output)

 ## How to Use PiFM
 From https://github.com/rm-hull/pifm